turbot/steampipe-plugin-aws/docs/tables/aws_mgn_application.md

 # Table: aws_mgn_application

 AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.
-It enables companies to lift-and-shift a large number of physical, virtual, or cloud servers without compatibility issues, performance disruption, or long cutover windows.
+It enables companies to lift and shift many physical, virtual, or cloud servers without compatibility issues, performance disruption, or long cutover windows.

 ## Examples